Learn to Hunt

 Scales of the mudminnow do not show growth annuli; age is determined by viewing otoliths or estimated from length-frequency distribution.
 Life span of the mudminnow is long; some fish up to 9 years of age have been taken.
-Food is collected mostly from the bottom, with aquatic and terrestrial arthropods, snails, fish, plants and algae making up their diet.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.

 Harlan, J.R., E.B.
 Speaker, and J. Mayhew.
 1987.
 Iowa fish and fishing.
 Iowa Conservation Commission, Des Moines, Iowa.
 323pp.